joshuahansen/datastructures/README.md

 #	NAME:		JOSHUA HANSEN
 #	STUDENT NUMBER: S3589185

-- is not listed as a delimter therefor the list of words in the not found list contains words starting with the hyphen
+hyphen (-) is not listed as a delimter therefor the list of words in the not found list contains words starting with the hyphen

 some of the datastructures reorder the fuzzy word matches so running diff on the